fru-old/jsdoc-at-examples/readme.md

 **How should use this library?**

-Everybody that wants to add the @examples syntax to there testing workflow or tool should have a look.
+Everybody that wants to add the @examples syntax to their testing workflow or tool should have a look.
 If you would like to discuss the integration into your tool, please feel free to contact me.

 **Does this generate JSDoc project documentation?**